ndd21/PHYS281/docs/demo-importing-modules.md

 A @(module) is ["*... a file containing Python definitions and statements*"](https://docs.python.org/3/tutorial/modules.html#modules).

-Python contains a range of [built-in modules](https://docs.python.org/3/py-modindex.html) that contain many useful functions or classes you can use.

- * **built-in** modules are files that are automatically bundled with, and accessible by, every Python installation (the bundled modules can change for different Python versions).
+Python contains a large range of [modules](https://docs.python.org/3/py-modindex.html) with the Python Standard Library that contain many useful functions or classes you can use.
+These modules are files that are automatically bundled with, and accessible by, every Python installation (the bundled modules can change for different Python versions).

-There are also a huge range of third-party packages that can be installed and then used within Python.
+There are also a huge range of third-party @(packages) that can be installed and then used within Python.

- * a **package**, or *library*, is a bundle of files that may contain one or more modules and submodules

-To use a module within a Python terminal or script you must **import** it, which means loading in the entire module or certain things within it.
+To use a module within a Python terminal or script you must "import" it, which means loading in the entire module or certain things within it.

 For example, if I wanted to determine the date I could use the built-in module